 This course will examine the strategies and tools that human resource professionals use to achieve an organizations strategic objectives by identifying and retaining a high quality, diverse talent pool.
 It will look at strategies to recruit talent, develop a talent pipeline through succession planning, and build leadership bench strength through a professional development system.
 This course will also explore promotion and cross-functional systems that will strengthen the organization as well as retention strategies to promote and reward high quality talent.

-This branding course focuses on branding YOU.
-It will be delivered in an experiential seminar format that uses directed discussion and cooperative learning to define a students personal brand and develop clarity for those who do not have college or career objectives.
-It is a skills based course that includes topics such as identifying strengths, networking skills, learning to be a good mentee, communication skills, dressing for success, personal health, and managing your career.
+This course focuses on reflection, contemplation, and development of your unique brand.
+It will be delivered in an experimental seminar format that uses directed discussion and cooperative learning to define a students personal brand and develop clarity for those who do not have college or career objectives.
+It is a skills-based course that includes topics such as identifying strengths, networking skills, communication skills, dressing for success, personal health, and managing your career.

 Experiential Learning: Internship (12 Credits) Non-classroom experiences in the field of business.
 Placements are generally off-campus, and may be full-or part-time, and with or without pay.
 Credit for experiences must be sought prior to occurrence, and learning contracts must be submitted before the end of the first week of the semester.
 A maximum of 15 credits of 287/487 can be used to meet graduation requirements.
 See the experiential learning: internship section of this catalog for details.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
 Graded CR/NC.